Romans 14:1

 Christians are acceptable.
 There will be differences between believers, and one

-God and walking with God, is a growing process.
-As the years go by, if you stay
+and walking with Him, is a growing process.
+As the years go by, if you stay in

-in the scriptures and if you stay close to God, you will have a greater and
+the scriptures and if you stay close to the Lord Jesus, you will have a greater

 you will never arrive where you do not have anything else to learn.
 There may